Aritra5077/ENERGY_CONSUMPTION_FORECAST/README.md

    - **XGBoost**
    - **LSTM (Deep Learning)**

+   The final models are already available in this repo.

 4. **Evaluation Metrics**

    To assess forecasting accuracy, we used the following metrics:
    - **RMSE (Root Mean Squared Error):** Penalizes larger errors more strongly, useful for energy forecasting.
    - **R² (Coefficient of Determination):** Indicates how well the model explains variance in consumption.

 ## Results
 | Model              | RMSE     | R²      |